codeboyim/reblog/README.md

 The repo has a Grunt deployment task which uses [grunt-build-control](https://github.com/robwierzbowski/grunt-build-control) to push the released content to a Web server or publish environment, e.g. gh-pages branch on Github.

-If this is your preferrable way to deply, remember to change following settings in the ```Gruntfile.js``` file for your own situation.
+If this is your preferable way to deploy, remember to change following settings in the ```Gruntfile.js``` file for your own situation.

 ```javascript
 buildcontrol: {